BennettSmith/eastbay-overland-rally-planner/docs/use-cases/UC-06-PublishTrip.md

 ## Domain Invariants Enforced
 - Trip must be in `DRAFT` state to publish.
 - Trip must be a `PUBLIC` draft to publish (`draftVisibility = PUBLIC`).
-- Required-at-publish fields must be present and non-empty: name, description, startDate, endDate, capacityRigs, difficultyText, meetingLocation, commsRequirementsText, recommendedRequirementsText, at least one organizer.
+- Required-at-publish fields must be present and non-empty: name, description, startDate, endDate, capacityRigs (>= 1), difficultyText, meetingLocation, commsRequirementsText, recommendedRequirementsText, at least one organizer.
 - Once published, RSVP becomes allowed.
 - At least one organizer must always exist.